jhpyle/docassemble/_docs/config.md

 ## <a name="db"></a>SQL database

-The `db` section of the configuration tells the **docassemble** web app where to find the SQL database in which to store users' answers, login information, and other information.
+The `db` section of the Configuration indicates where **docassemble** can find the SQL database in which to store users' answers, login information, and other information.

+The `db` directives should be treated as read-only.
+The primary way you would adjust your database configuration is when starting a new server for the first time.
+At that time, you can set [Docker] configuration variables [`DBHOST`], [`DBNAME`], [`DBUSER`], [`DBPASSWORD`], and other related variables in order to specify that a particular SQL database should be used.
+For example, you would set these environment variables if you were using a cloud-based managed database system like [RDS].

+Changing the `db` directives after you already have a working system can easily lead to an unbootable system.
+You should not change the values using the web-based front end unless you really know what you are doing.

 {% highlight yaml %}
 db: